newcleo-dev-team/lbh15/docs/source/readme_full.rst

 ==========

-This section contains additional information about the chemistry of heavy liquid metals in presence of dispersed Oxygen in the bulk.
+This section contains additional information about the chemistry of heavy liquid metals in presence of dispersed oxygen in the bulk.
 It is made of two parts.
-The first part, presented in :any:`oxygen-control` section, describes the Oxygen-related correlations implemented in *lbh15* and how they have been obtained.
-The second part, presented in :any:`tutorials` section, describes a tutorial application coming together with *lbh15*, which is a representation of a simple Oxygen control system applied to a liquid lead volume.
+The first part, presented in :any:`oxygen-control` section, describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained.
+The second part, presented in :any:`tutorials` section, describes a tutorial application delivered with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.

 .. include:: learn_more.rst